cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---
 layout: post
 title: "RAG in Practice: Where It Works, Where It Fails, and What to Use Instead"
-subtitle: A practitioner's guide to RAG's real boundaries and the architectures that fill the gaps
+subtitle: System Boundaries, Failure Modes, and Architecture Choices for RAG
 tags: [RAG, Context Engineering, Agentic RAG, Information Retrieval, AI Architecture, Product Thinking, LLM Systems]
 project_type: enterprise
 thumbnail-img: assets/img/rag-insights-limitations.jpg